isaacholt100/isaacholt/public/maths-notes/year-3/crypto/crypto.typ

 == Encoding and channel decoding

 - Let $C$ be $q$-ary $[n, k]$ code with generator matrix $G in M_(k, n)(FF_q)$.
 To encode a message $x in FF_q^k$, multiply by $G$: codeword is $c = x G$.
-- Note that rows of $G$ being independent implies $f_G$ is injective, so no two messages are mapped to same codeword.
+- Note that rows of $G$ being linearly independent implies $f_G$ is injective, so no two messages are mapped to same codeword.
 - If we want the code to correct (and detect) errors, we must have $k < n$.
 - The received word $y in FF_q^n$ is decoded to the codeword $c' in C$.
 - *Channel decoding* is finding the unique word $x'$ such that $x' G = c'$, i.e. $x' dot g_i = c'_i$ where $g_i$ is $i$th column of $G$.
 This gives $n$ equations in $k$ unknowns.
 Since $c'$ is a codeword, these equations are consistent, and since $f_G$ is injective, there is a unique solution.